al3sc/ML-Binary-Classification-Fingerprint/README.md

 The main objectives include:

-- Data visualization: understand the features distributions of the samples
+- **Data visualization**: understand the features distributions of the samples
-- Dimensionality Reduction: exploring dimensionality reduction techniques like PCA and LDA.
+- **Dimensionality Reduction**: exploring dimensionality reduction techniques like PCA and LDA.